ESE3 - Trade-offs method for protections and restoration in MSP#

 Trade-off between short-term and long-term benefits: MSP must balance the immediate gains of specific activities and the long-term benefits of preserving marine ecosystems.
 For instance, permitting oil and gas exploration and drilling may offer short-term economic benefits but could produce irreversible impacts the environment and marine life.

 Trade-off between exclusive uses and shared uses: Decision-making on allocating marine space may involve trade-offs between exclusive use for a specific activity or multiple shared uses.
-This requires considering diverse stakeholder interests and balancing activities like fishing,, recreational zones, shipping lanes and conservation activities.
+This requires the consideration of diverse stakeholder interests and balancing activities like fishing, recreational zones, shipping lanes and conservation activities.

 Trade-off between specific stakeholder interests: Divergent priorities and objectives among stakeholders, including commercial fishermen, local communities, conservation organisations, researchers, maritime tour operators, and non-governmental organisations, necessitate trade-offs to accommodate varied perspectives.